octoml/octocloud-templates/README.md

 First, we define how to run an inference on this model in [model.py](./flan-t5-small/model.py).
 The core steps include initializing the model and tokenizer using the `transformers` Python library, then running a `predict()` function that tokenizes the text input, runs the model, then de-tokenizes the model back into a text format.

 ### Create a server
 Next, we wrap this model in a [Sanic][sanic] server in [server.py](./flan-t5-small/server.py).
 Sanic is a Python 3.7+ web server and web framework that’s written to go fast.
+In our server file, we define the following:

+- A default port on which to serve inferences.
+The port can be any positive number, as long as it's not in use by another application.
+80 is commonly used for HTTP, and 443 is often for HTTPS.
+In this case we choose 8000.
-In our server file, we define the default port on which to serve inferences.
-We also define two server routes that Octo Cloud containers must have: a route for inference requests (e.g. "/predict") and a route for health checks (e.g. "/healthcheck").
-The route for inference requests must receive JSON inputs and JSON outputs.
+- Two server routes that Octo Cloud containers must have:
+  - a route for inference requests (e.g. "`/predict`").
+This route for inference requests must receive JSON inputs and JSON outputs.

-[TODO] Explain the line server.run(host="0.0.0.0", port=port, workers=1)
+  - a route for health checks (e.g. "`/healthcheck`")
+- Number of workers (not required by Octo Cloud).
+Typical best practice is to make this number some function of the # of CPU cores that the server has access to and should use.

 ### Package the server in a Dockerfile